 There are, by my count, at least seven levels of fried chicken.
 The worst of them is good; the best, which I waited forty-four years to find, led to what can only be called an out-of-body experience.
 Let’s start at …

 Tapping a party keg properly can make the difference between foamy and tasty beer.
 Liquor stores that sell kegs supply customers with taps that fit into the opening of kegs, and pressurizing carbon dioxide to create carbonated instead of flat beer.
 The taps include a faucet and lever that release beer.
 Tap a party keg with gentle pressure and turning techniques for cold, frosty drafts.
-Add this to my Recipe Box.

 Let the party keg settle for at least one hour if it has undergone movement such as rolling or sliding during transportation.